sairub/Prioritized-Experience-Replay/README.md

-# Priority Experience Replay and Experience Replay to DQNs
+# Prioritized Experience Replay and Experience Replay to DQNs